dunfred/GN8KS/README.md

 ## Setup

 1. Ensure Google Chrome is installed and up-to-date.
-2. Start Chrome in debug mode using one of the commands below:
+2. Start two Chrome sessions in debug mode using one of the commands below depending on your Operating System:

+- ### Start Chrome Session For Gemini

     **Windows:**
     ```sh